irissky/tut5/README.md

     apt install screen
     screen mongod [Press Ctrl+a followed by d to return to terminal]
     ```
-    If mongod screen exits instantly, then you have a problem.
-Do the following: mkdir -p /data/db
+    - If mongod screen exits instantly, then you have a problem.
+Do the following: `mkdir -p /data/db`, redo the `screen mongod` and press Ctrl+a followed by d to return to terminal.
+You are ready to run mongo CLI using $mongo.

 - git: apt install git

-- screen: apt install screen

 - open port 3000 and port 5000 for use

+## Commands for running tutorial 5
 #### install the dependencies
 ```
 cd api